Léocadie Hersent-Penquer: Later years

 After her husband Auguste died of pneumonia in 1882, Hersent-Penquer gave a commission to the prolific sculptor Frédéric-Auguste Bartholdi (famous for his Statue of Liberty in New York) for a monument dedicated to her husband and where she could be interred as well.
 The completed granite tomb was erected in St. Martin Cemetery in Brest.

 Following her husband's death, she retired from social life and devoted her time to her children and grandchildren.

-Hersent-Penquer died seven weeks before her 72nd birthday on 19 December 1889 in Brest.
+Hersent-Penquer died at age 71 on 19 December 1889 in Brest.
 Her eulogy was given by the president of the Brest Academic Society, who lauded her many literary accomplishments and wide influence and caller her "a poet in the most noble sense of the word."

 Selected works

 Hersent-Penquer's first poem, one about loneliness, was written at the age of 16.

-Many of her poems and plays were published under the names Léocadie Hersent-Penquer or Léocadie Salaün-Penquer although some work, such as her epic poem (370 pages in length) Vélléda ("which glorifies Brittany and the Christian idea") and Le Paradis retrouvé, and others, list the author as “Mme Auguste Penquer.”
+Many of her poems and plays were published under the names Léocadie Hersent-Penquer or Léocadie Salaün-Penquer although some work, such as her epic poem (370 pages in length) Vélléda ("which glorifies Brittany, and the Christian idea") and Le Paradis retrouvé, and others, list the author as “Mme Auguste Penquer.”